bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 important, because up to this point with Arpanet, we have computer talking to computer, talking to the next computer.
-We don&apos;t have servers or those network tools that help package it and send it around the whole world.
+We don&apos;t have servers or those network tools that help package it and send it around the whole world.</p>

-IP address separates now the computer itself from maybe a wider network.
-If I don&apos;t have to type in the computer name, I can type in 1.32.42, and I as my register of my IPM 360 Version 1.
-I register for one of these IP addresses.
+<p>IP address separates now the computer itself from maybe a wider network.
+If I don&apos;t have to type
+in the computer name, I can type in 1.32.42, and I as my register of my IPM 360 Version 1.
+I register for one of these IP addresses.</p>

-Now there&apos;s a phone book of where all the computers connected to the network are, and this is really important because now I can start to have a real network.
+<p>Now there&apos;s a phone book of where all the computers connected to the
+network are, and this is really important because now I can start to have a real network.
 I don&apos;t necessarily have to know what university or what location, the next computer is at that I&apos;m trying to